dannycjones/danielcarl.info/content/_index.md

 I'm a software engineer with more than four years of industry experience.

-So far I've worked within AWS, working on Amazon S3 (S3 Select and S3 Object Lambda) as well as working within the open source community - specifically with projects that talk to S3 such as Apache Hadoop, as well as launching Amazon's own project [Mountpoint for Amazon S3](https://github.com/awslabs/mountpoint-s3/) in Rust.
+So far I've worked within AWS, working on the service-side of Amazon S3 (S3 Select and S3 Object Lambda) as well as the client-side within the open source community
+\- notably, the S3A connector in [Apache Hadoop](https://github.com/apache/hadoop)
+and Amazon's Rust-based FUSE file system [Mountpoint for Amazon S3](https://github.com/awslabs/mountpoint-s3/).

 ## Links